nrkno/core-components/packages/readme.md

 # Core Components

 > `@nrk/core-components` is a kit of lightweight, unstyled and accessible [Javascript](https://stackoverflow.com/questions/20435653/what-is-vanillajs) and [React](https://reactjs.org/) / [Preact](https://github.com/developit/preact-compat) components.
-It provides effortless and flexible usage, while under the hood enhancing markup and functionality for best best user experience across all major browsers and screen readers.
+> It provides effortless and flexible usage, while under the hood enhancing markup and functionality for best best user experience across all major browsers and screen readers.

 ## Installation

 Install components from NPM.
-Using NPM provides namespacing of components by letting you register the custom element under any tag name and adding the possibility to add more functionality to your component by extending it.
-This is recommended:
+Using NPM provides namespacing of components by letting you register the custom element under any tag name.
+Recommended:

 ```bash
 npm install @nrk/core-datepicker  # Using NPM